 RFI Suppression: (Bernard ZL2BD).
 SMPS Suppression and earthing

 Everybody stayed around to enjoy the tea, coffee, sausage rolls and biscuits.

-Bernard ZL2BD will talk to the challenges of switching between RX and TX antennas on your rig and demonstrate a simple circuit (not suitable for break-in keying) to allow us to use our active antenna or mag loop antenna on RX and our standard antenna on TX (or you can buy one like the MFJ unit above).
+Bernard ZL2BD gave a talk on how to safely switch between RX and TX antennas on your rig and demonstrated the circuit (which is probably not suitable for break-in keying).
+This circuit would allow us to use our active antenna or mag loop antenna on RX and our standard antenna on TX.
+The MFJ unit above is an alternative approach.